Elizabeth Parke Custis Law: Marriage, child and divorce

 On 20 March 1796, Elizabeth married Thomas Law, the son of Edmund Law, Bishop of Carlisle, and the brother of Edward Law, 1st Baron Ellenborough, George Henry Law, later Bishop of Bath and Wells, and John Law, Bishop of Clonfert and Kilmacduagh in Ireland.
 Law had come to Washington, D.C. after working for years in the East India Company, and used his fortune to invest in real estate in the new capital.
 Speculation proved volatile, but he became known as one of the city's wealthiest citizens.
 He was not always successful in his affairs and eventually lost much of his fortune before his death.

 The announcement of Elizabeth's engagement came as a surprise to George and Martha Washington, as Thomas was twice Elizabeth's age.
 They may not have known that he brought his two natural, Anglo-Indian sons Edmund and John with him to the United States from India.
 They were educated at Yale and Harvard, respectively, and John became a lawyer in Washington, DC.

 Elizabeth and Thomas separated in 1804 and divorced on 15 January 1811.

-The couple had one daughter who survived infancy, Elizabeth Law (19 January 1797 – 9 August 1822).
-Her daughter Elizabeth married Nicholas Lloyd Rogers on 5 April 1817.
+The couple had one daughter who survived infancy, Elizabeth Law (19 January 1797 – 9 August 1822), who married Nicholas Lloyd Rogers on 5 April 1817.
 They had three children together: Edmund, Eliza and Eleanor.